-3.6.2.4 t - statistics
+3.6.2.6 t - statistics

-30 i.e. called small sample and t-test is used.
+t -statistics is applied for the test of small sample.
+If the sample size is less than 30 i.e. called small sample and t-test is used.

 The following formula is used to test an observed sample correlation coefficient: